sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction-images.md

 In modern Theravāda the commentaries have become a sadly and unnecessarily divisive issue.
 Some people take the entire tradition uncritically and regard the commentaries as essentially infallible.
 Others flip to an extreme of suspecting anything in the commentaries, rewriting Theravādin history as a conspiracy of the commentaries.
 But any serious scholar knows that the commentaries are often helpful, even indispensable, on countless difficult and obscure points.
 Without them, there is no way we would have been able to create the accurate dictionaries and translations that we have today.
 Yet they cannot be relied on blindly, for, like any resource, they are as fallible, and must be read with a careful and critical eye.
 On some doctrinal issues, the position of the commentaries had shifted considerably from the stance in the suttas, and not in illuminating ways.

 I once read some advice from a Burmese Sayadaw—I am afraid this was many years ago and I have forgotten who it was—on how to use the commentaries.
 He said—and I paraphrase—something like this.
 First read the sutta.
 Try to understand it.
-Read it and meditate on it again and again.
+Read it again and again.
 If there’s anything you don’t understand, see if can be explained elsewhere in the suttas.
 If, at the end of the day, you still cannot understand it, check the commentary.
 If it answers the question, good.
 But if, after equally careful study, the commentary is still unclear, then check the subcommentary.

 This has always seemed like sound advice to me, and I have tried to follow it.
 The purpose of the commentary is to help explain the suttas.
 Where the suttas are clear—and mostly they are—there is no need to refer to the commentary.
 The only extra thing I would add is that, in addition to the commentaries and subcommentaries, we now also have Chinese and Sanskrit parallels to help us understand difficult passages.